mslinn/dependencyReport/README.md

 ````
 This adds the tasks `compile:dependency-report` and `test:dependency-report`.

- 1. Use the plug-in this way:
+ 1. Use the plug-in any of these ways:
 ````
+$ sbt dependency-report
-sbt compile:dependency-report
+$ sbt compile:dependency-report
+$ sbt test:dependency-report
+$ sbt
+dependency-report

 ````

 ## Sample Output